naidaire/lesson15_decision_trees/README.md

 | Practice | Random Forest from Scratch | [Here](./practice)
 | Source Materials | Original files used to create this lesson | [Here](./slides/) |

-**Important:** The "Ensembles & Random Forests" lesson is about 100 minutes of material.
-It is more important to data science and less detail-oriented.
-If you only have a fraction of a class period (e.g. for projects), it is recommended to only do this lesson.

-Students must understand what a decision tree is first, so you should provide some explanation (perhaps drawing from the first lesson).
-However, decision trees are typically readily understood by students.
-(How a computer constructs them is typically not as easily understood, which is the subject of the first lesson.)

-The MLB player data and Titanic datasets were chosen because they are small enough to make very interpretable decision trees without much tuning.
+> The MLB player data and Titanic datasets were chosen because they are small enough to make very interpretable decision trees without much tuning.
 The vehicle data is very small, chosen as an easy example students could do by hand.
 It also provides a pre-split test set.

 ---

 ## Learning Objectives (Decision Trees)

-*After this lesson, students will be able to:*
+After this lesson, students will be able to:
 - Explain how a decision tree is created.
 - Build a decision tree model in scikit-learn.
 - Tune a decision tree model and explain how tuning impacts the model.